jhsu802701/rails_from_scratch_rails5/03-01-minitest_reporters.md

 # Unit 3
-## Chapter 1: Basic Testing
+## Chapter 1: Minitest Reporters
-In this chapter, you will set up basic testing with Minitest.
+In this chapter, you will set up Minitest Reporters.

 ### New Branch
-Enter the command "git checkout -b 03-01-basic_test"
+Enter the command "git checkout -b 03-01-minitest_reporters"

 ### Gemfile
 *  Add the following lines to the end of the Gemfile: